 * U.S. 10-year Treasury yields rise to one-week high

-Benchmark 10-year U.S. Treasury yields hit a six-day high and 30-year bond yields hit a five-day high on Wednesday.
+Benchmark 10-year U.S. Treasury yields hit a six-day high and 30-year bond yields hit a five-day high.

-Meanwhile, sterling dipped to a six-day low after data showed British wage growth was still lagging well behind inflation, feeding doubts over the Bank of England's interest rate outlook.
+Meanwhile, sterling dipped to a six-day low after data showed British wage growth was still lagging well behind inflation.
+The pound was down 0.14 at $1.3171.